toyaokeke/MechCombatGame/README.md

 ### Controls

-To game can be played with a mouse and keyboard.
+The game can be played with a mouse and keyboard.
 The different controls are shown below:

 ![Player Controls Reference](docs/img/Instructions/PlayerControlsReference.png)